 Quantum Corporation provides scale-out storage, archive, and data protection solutions for small businesses to major enterprises in the Americas, Europe, and the Asia Pacific.
-Its scale-out storage and archive products include StorNext File System software, which provides file sharing, storage, and archive for content workflows, digital libraries, and data repositories; StorNext Storage Manager software that automatically copies and migrates data between different tiers of storage based on user-defined policies; StorNext appliances that offer predictable file sharing and in purpose-built configurations of metadata controllers, expansion appliances, and disk and archive enabled libraries; Lattus Object Storage solutions, which enable high volumes of data to be available at any time to ext...
+Its scale-out storage portfolio includes StorNext software, appliances and full systems called StorNext Pro Solutions, as well as Lattus extended online storage and Q-Cloud Archive services.
+The company’ products also comprises StorNext Workflow Storage that offer predictable file sharing and archiving in purpose-built configurations of metadata controllers, expansion appliances, and disk and archive enabled libraries; Lattus Object Storage solutions, which enable high volumes of data to be available at any time to ext...

 224 Airport Parkway

 Quantum Corp.
 Announces Unaudited Consolidated Earnings Results for the First Quarter Ended June 30, 2015; Provides Earnings Guidance for the Second Quarter and Full Year of 2016